Thunderbird residence repairs

 Will any units not be affected?

-Any resident of Thunderbird might experience some noise disruptions in their unit or another part of their residence area, but residents of the 1000 and 2000 blocks will experience very limited impacts.
+Any resident of Thunderbird might experience some noise disruptions in their unit or another part of their residence area.

 Will some residents need to move out?

-We have identified a number of rooms/units in the 4000 and 5000 blocks that will be affected to such a degree that we will need to relocate the residents to a comparable room/unit elsewhere.
+We have identified a number of rooms/units in the 1000 and 3000 blocks (Cassiar and Selkirk) that will be affected to such a degree that we will need to relocate the residents to a comparable room/unit elsewhere.
 We have contacted these residents directly.

 Are there any safety concerns?